abhimaurya7202-hub/instagram-reels-telegram-bot/README.md

 - Instagram may rate limit requests
 - Respect Instagram's Terms of Service
 - Use responsibly
+- Bot downloads 5 reels at a time (can be changed in bot.py)

+---

 ## 🛠️ Tech Stack

 - **Python 3.8+**
-- **pyTelegramBotAPI** - Telegram Bot API wrapper
+- **pyTelegramBotAPI** - Telegram Bot API
-- **Instaloader** - Instagram scraping library
+- **Instaloader** - Instagram scraping
 - **Requests** - HTTP library

+---

 ## 📝 License

-MIT License - feel free to use and modify!
+MIT License - Free to use and modify!

+---

 ## 🤝 Contributing

-Pull requests are welcome!
-For major changes, please open an issue first.
+Pull requests welcome!
+Open an issue for major changes.

+---

 ## 📧 Support

-For issues or questions, open a GitHub issue or contact [@abhimaurya7202](https://github.com/abhimaurya7202-hub)
+Issues?
+Open a GitHub issue or contact [@abhimaurya7202](https://github.com/abhimaurya7202-hub)

 ---

 **Made with ❤️ by Abhishek Mourya**

+**⭐ Star this repo if you find it useful!**